Learn more and watch a video of the lecture.

 Elective CPT and OPT requires that students first be in the US in F-1 status for two consecutive full-time semesters.
 You must enter the US within 30 days of the start of the semester in order for your first semester to count towards the requirement.

-More comprehensive information regarding important eligibility requirements – please see: https://isso.columbia.edu/content/employment
+For more comprehensive information regarding important eligibility requirements, please visit Columbia ISSO.

 The Architectural Experience Program (AXP) is a system designed by the National Council of Architectural Registration Boards (NCARB) to help aspiring architects track the hours and tasks completed during the internship years.
 Completion of the program is required by almost all American states before sitting for licensure exams.